janet-lang/janet/README.md

 ## Usage

-A repl is launched when the binary is invoked with no arguments.
+A REPL is launched when the binary is invoked with no arguments.
 Pass the -h flag to display the usage information.
 Individual scripts can be run with `./janet myscript.janet`

-If you are looking to explore, you can print a list of all available macros, functions, and constants by entering the command `(all-bindings)` into the repl.
+If you are looking to explore, you can print a list of all available macros, functions, and constants by entering the command `(all-bindings)` into the REPL.

 ```
 $ janet